 - Crowd Play: It is really going beyond gaming imagination.
 You can jump to the game right in between a YotTube Stream when a YouTuber opens up the game all of a sudden

-- Games right from the trailer: The clarity is on this is somewhere vague.
+- Games right from the trailer: The clarity on this is somewhere vague.
 But through it, Google will promise you to jump on games right in between a session from your favorite host or maybe from a trailer.

-This is not an exaggeration to say that the controller enables you to access a top-notch gaming experience above than others.
+This is not an exaggeration to say that the controller enables you to access a top-notch gaming experience above others.
 But not an issue, as Google allows you to use any existing input scheme— including controllers, mice, and keyboards.